meetuparchive/sassquatch2/README.md

 5. _don't forget to rebuild docs!_ (run `grunt ghpages` in `master`)

-#### Retagging a release:
+#### Retagging a release
 Sometimes you need to retag a release to incorporate new commits.
+Here are the steps for retagging a "1.5.0" release after you make a few fix commits to the release branch:

 1. `git pull` - fetches tag refs from origin
 2. `git tag -d v1.5.0` - deletes the git tag ref